The Legend of Zelda: Ocarina of Time Message Board

 - Like?

-#zelda Shame this Zelda musical is only four minutes long.
-It's so well-done, I wish it was a full-fledged theatrical production.
-Hope you're watching, Broadway.
+#zelda Shame this Zelda musical be only four minutes long. it be so well-done, I wish it be a full-fledged theatrical production.
+Hope ye're watching, Broadway.
 More »